kasifzignuts7/JWT-Authentication/README.md

-# JWT-Authentication in Node JS with Express and MongoDB
+# JWT-Authentication in MERN Stack

-Welcome to the JWT Authentication with Express and MongoDB project!
-This repository contains a Node.js application demonstrating how to implement JSON Web Token (JWT) authentication.
+Welcome to the JWT Authentication with MERN Stack project.
 Follow the steps below to set up and run the project.

 ## About this Project

 This project presents a straightforward authentication system utilizing JSON Web Tokens (JWT) for user authentication.
-It provides insights into real-world authentication scenarios, illustrating the communication between clients and servers using JWT tokens.
+It provides insights into real-world authentication scenarios using MERN Stack.
 Additionally, the project demonstrates the process of token signing and verification on the server side.

 ## Technologies Used

 This project leverages a variety of technologies to achieve its goals.
 Some of the key technologies include:

+- **React.js**
 - **Node.js**
 - **Express**
 - **MongoDB**
 - **JSON Web Tokens (JWT)**
-- **EJS**

 ## Clone the Repository